mezzolite/react-crud-frontend/README.md

 </p>
 </details>

-*Remember: Where state lives, the functions that CHANGE state have to live*
+*Remember: Functions that CHANGE state have to live where state lives*

+Put the name of the app in the Header component and make sure it renders on the screen.